-- The suspensions total more than ten school days in a school year
+- The removals total more than 10 school days in a school year,

-- The student’s behavior is substantially similar to the student’s behavior in previous incidents that resulted in suspension
+- The student’s behavior is similar to past incidents,

-If the student’s suspensions are a change of placement, the school must hold a Manifestation Determination Review (MDR).
+If the student’s discipline is a change of placement, the school must hold a Manifestation Determination Review (MDR).